-At the far end of pedestrian street runs the riverfront.
-A wide boulevard shaded with trees, it’s where many locals go at night or in the weekends.
+At the far end of the pedestrian street runs the riverfront.
+A wide boulevard shaded with trees, it’s where many locals go at night or on the weekends.
 The area is alive with street artists live music, and a couple of places to get a drink or a snack.

 Check it out: Landcruising Adventure’s Book Shop

 Harbin is one of China’s cities where many nationalities can apply for 72-hour visa-free transit when they arrive at the airport.
 Do make sure to have an onward ticket.